INTRODUCTION TO an AMERICAN FAMILY TREE

 Grampa Leb’s grandfather Peter (1803-1870) of Posey, Indiana did manage to “fight” in a war: the American Civil War.
 At the age of 58, Peter of Posey mustered up a number of senior citizen farmers in southern Illinois and hustled off to Cairo, Illinois, anticipating a Confederate invasion of southern Illinois.
 If the Confederacy could control the Mississippi and Ohio Rivers it would do much to slow the Union transportation system and flow of goods and services related to the war effort.
 Fortunately for Peter’s brigade of geriatric heroes, General Grant was able to cut off the Rebel soldiers before they reached the confluence of the Ohio and Mississippi Rivers.
 Peter of Posey had cousins who were decorated heroes in the Confederate army.
 We were one of those many families who had relatives on both sides of the blue and gray battle line.

 In Haley’s fictional account, Kunta Kinte fathered Kizzy.
 Kizzy learned of Africa and her ancestors, a proud people, educated and possessed of their own rich culture and religion in the Gambia.
-Kizzy was sold away from her parents and into the hands of another plantation owner and was raped by that master.
-It was his way of saying “I own you.
+Kizzy was sold away from her parents and into the hands of another plantation owner in North Carolina.
+Kizzy was raped by that master and her son Chicken George was conceived.
+It was the master’s way of saying “I own you.
 You are my property and I can make you do whatever I damn well please!
 Now get to work.”
 Haley brought that horrific reality to our television screen and left an indelible impression on all of us.
 We shuddered to think that people could really do that to another human being.
 The story of Kunta Kinte and Kizzy was long ago and far away, or so we told ourselves in 1973.
 We took some psychological comfort in thinking we had moved past that barbarous history.
 We still have a distance to travel.

 Peter wasn’t the first in our family to own slaves and he wasn’t the last.
 His slaves were handed down to his children and his children’s children.
 The slaves were identified by their first names in a will that often gave them a value of $700 if they were a hardy male and less if they were too old or female.
 A good female could bring a higher value if she were of good breeding stock.
 The first slave to be sold by one plantation owner to another in Virginia was sold by William Whittington, a great grandfather (ggf6) in my wife’s family tree.
 There are a number of disturbing facts that can be found in the will of a plantation owner.
 A will often distributed an enslaved woman’s children to various households across the land, destroying her family for a profit.
 People were treated as chattel, livestock moved about for the purpose of labor.
 People were identified as little more than farm machinery and and traded for 1000 pounds of tobacco or an old plow horse.
 I learned of these things in history class when I was half asleep and bored to tears in high school.
 Finding these lives being destroyed in my own house brings home the harsh reality of atrocities that I once thought were foreign.